f4exb/sdrangel/plugins/channelrx/remotetcpsink/readme.md

 The client application could be SDRangel using the [Remote TCP Input](../../samplesource/remotetcpinput/readme.md) plugin or an rtl_tcp compatible application.
 This means that applications using rtl_tcp protocol can connect to the wide variety of SDRs supported by SDRangel.

-While the plugin supports the RTL0 protocol for compatibility with older applications, the newer SDRA protocol supports the following additional features:
+While the plugin supports rtl_tcp's RTL0 protocol for compatibility with older applications, the newer SDRA protocol supports the following additional features:

 - Different bit depths (8, 16, 24 or 32),
 - Additional settings, such as decimation, frequency offset and channel gain,